ouafcode/alx-higher_level_programming/0x06-python-classes/README.md

 ### Tasks

-- Task1: Write an empty class Square that defines a square
+- Task0: Write an empty class Square that defines a square

+- Task1: Write a class Square that defines a square by: (based on 0-square.py)

 - Task2: Write a class Square that defines a square by: (based on 1-square.py)